 Considered a “sister science” to yoga, Ayurveda is an ancient Indian science that provides us with an intuitive and comprehensive framework to implement a more balanced and healthy lifestyle.
 Based on your specific dosha combination, Ayurvedic wisdom offers a variety of recommended practices like nasya and abhyanga that are remarkably effective.

 Kabbalah is an ancient mystery school with two main lineages, Jewish Kabbalah and Hermetic Kabbalah, offering a comprehensive understanding of the nature of existence.
 Both lineages utilize the Tree of Life as a visual representation of many different concepts including the devolution of energy, the human body, and the path to enlightenment.

 Derived from the ancient Greek teachings of Hermes Trismegistus primarily found in The Kybalion, Hermetic philosophy is essentially a collection of wisdom about the nature of the universe and consciousness.
 Despite the esoteric nature of the information, it’s also very grounded and practically applicable to modern life.

 Trinfinity Academy is a synthesized collection of teachings developed by Bentinho Massaro that seamlessly reconciles the underlying essence of all forms of spirituality.
-The wisdom gained in these amazing (and free!) courses is absolutely comprehensive, yet at the same time totally straightforward and understandable.
+The wisdom offered in these amazing (and free!) courses is absolutely comprehensive, yet at the same time totally straightforward and practical.

 In addition to being the major energy centers of the body, the chakra system offers a way to identify patterns of energy, behavior, and disease, and categorize everything within a comprehensive system that provides more structure and context to the healing process.